-ANNEX 1 - REDUCTION OF AUDIT TIME
+ANNEX 2 - REDUCTION OF AUDIT TIME FOR STANDARD AUDIT APPROACH

-Ability to perform combined audit %
+Ability to perform integrated audit %

 Figure 1: This figure illustrates the reduction (%) in integrated audit duration and its relationship to:

 Vertical axis: the level of integration of an organization's management system (see below), which should include a consideration of the auditee's ability to respond to multi-aspect questions.
 An Integrated Management System results when an organization uses one single management system to manage multiple aspects of organizational performance.
 It is characterized by (but not limited to):